 Within the Old Cemetery, which is now full apart from second interments in existing graves, there is a small area, still in use, for cremated remains.

 Traditional burials take place in the New Cemetery and increasingly families are choosing to have cremated remains buried there too.
-There is also a section reserved for children’s graves.
+There is also a second grass area in the New Cemetery for cremated remains.

 A Brief Guide To Methwold Cemetery

 Access: If walking, access can be obtained via the main gate from Stoke Road.
 If travelling by car, there is a track to the side of the cemetery with a car-park at the end.

 Layout: The cemetery is laid to grass so that contractors can maintain it easily and keep the area tidy.
 This is important when relatives become increasingly frail or live too far away to maintain the grave space.

 Burials: Burials usually take place in the next available space and this is normally arranged by a funeral director.

 Where a burial is desired in a particular location, such as adjacent to a relative, then this space, if free, can be purchased and Exclusive Right of Burial in that location for 100 years granted.